Requirements

 -

-You must upload a copy of your music in .WAV format at the time of application.
-If you do not have the file at the time of application you will be able to log in to an online portal and upload the track at a later date.
-This must be the final version that you wish to dance to with and any fades or cuts at the end of the music already made.
+You must upload a copy of your music in .WAV format when you apply.
+If you do not have the file at the time of application, you will be asked to send the file by the closing date of application – 19 May 2025.
+This must be the final version that you wish to dance to with, and any fades or cuts at the end of the music already edited.
 Such adjustments cannot be made at the competition.

 -

-The quality of the track you provide must be of professional standard as it will be played for the performance to the live audience.
+The quality of the track you provide must be of professional standard as it will be played for a live audience.

 Things to think about: